RossPaterson/advent-of-code/2019/Notes.md

 (image by Jo Wood)

+The most enjoyable puzzles so far have been days 3, 6 and 7.

+Some common AoC themes:

+* assembly code: days 2, 5, 7 ...

 ## [Day 1: The Tyranny of the Rocket Equation](https://adventofcode.com/2019/day/1)

 Another simple one to start with.
 The first part is a trivial calculation,